delegatedotfun/delegate-framework/README.md

 # Delegate Framework

-A TypeScript framework for building robust, production-ready Solana applications with comprehensive error handling, logging, and testing.
+A TypeScript framework for building robust, production-ready blockchain workflows with comprehensive error handling, logging, and testing.
+Maintained by delegate.fun

 ## Features